Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• During the last 3 years, the risk / return profile (Sharpe) is -0.21, which is lower, thus worse than the value of 0.31 from the benchmark.
+• Compared with SPY (0.51) in the period of the last 3 years, the risk / return profile (Sharpe) of -0.01 is lower, thus worse.

 Sortino: